wmay/euc-safety/_guides/traffic.md

   Bicyclists
 - [BikeSafe video
   guides](https://youtube.com/playlist?list=PL27p6aWut82S5QLy3SQgBWh5lhTV_rsrO)
+- *Bicycling Street Smarts*, by John Allen.
+A popular $5 booklet about navigating traffic on a bike.
 - [Bicycling in
   Traffic](https://thinkbicyclingblog.files.wordpress.com/2012/04/bicycling_in_traffic_lewiston_1988.pdf),
   by Diana Lewiston.
 A text with great diagrams and advice for many different traffic situations.
 - The MSF's [Basic eCourse](https://msf-usa.org/ecourses/basic-ecourse/).
 This
-  online course is required before the in-person MSF course.
-It costs $20 and covers defensive riding strategies for motorcyclists.
+  online course, which is required before the in-person MSF course, costs $20 and covers defensive riding strategies for motorcyclists.